-- Collection of groundwater samples and analysis for Appendix III and Appendix IV constituents, as specified in 40 CFR §257.94 et seq. and AEP's Groundwater Sampling and Analysis Plan (AEP and EHS Support, October 2016) - Completion of validation tests for groundwater data, including tests for completeness, valid values, transcription errors, and consistent units - Establishment of background data for each Appendix III and Appendix IV constituent. - Initiation of detection monitoring sampling and analysis - Evaluation of the groundwater data using a statistical process in accordance with 40 CFR §257.93, which was prepared, certified, and posted to AEP's CCR website in April 2017 in AEP's Statistical Analysis Plan (Geosyntec, January 2017).
-The statistical process was guided by USEPA's Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance ("Unified Guidance", USEPA, 2009) - Initiation of assessment monitoring sampling and analysis - Completion of statistical data evaluation and determination of groundwater protection standards
+- Collection of groundwater samples and analysis for Appendix III and Appendix IV constituents, as specified in 40 CFR §257.94 et seq. and AEP's Groundwater Sampling and Analysis Plan (AEP and EHS Support, October 2016) - Completion of validation tests for groundwater data, including tests for completeness, valid values, transcription errors, and consistent units - Establishment of background data for each Appendix III and Appendix IV constituent. - Initiation of detection monitoring sampling and analysis - Evaluation of the groundwater data using a statistical process in accordance with 40 CFR §257.93, which was prepared, certified, and posted to AEP's CCR website in April 2017 in AEP's Statistical Analysis Plan (Geosyntec, 2017).
+The statistical process was guided by USEPA's Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance ("Unified Guidance"; USEPA, 2009) - Initiation of assessment monitoring sampling and analysis - Completion of statistical data evaluation and determination of groundwater protection standards

 Assessment monitoring for the BSFAP has been conducted on a semi-annual basis since April 2018.
-The groundwater data up until and including the March 2019 monitoring event has been used for this review.
-Specifically, beryllium, cobalt and lithium in well MW-1603 that were identified as continuing to exhibit a SSLs.
-Assessment monitoring data for well MW-1603 is provided in Table 2-2 below.
+The groundwater data collected up until and including the August 2019 monitoring event has been used for this ASD investigation.
+Specifically, beryllium, cobalt, and lithium in well MW-1603, which were identified as continuing to exhibit an SSL, and radium 226/228, which exhibited an SSL for the first time in August 2019.
+Assessment monitoring data for well MW-1603 is provided in Table 2-2.